Azure/azure-sdk-for-js/sdk/identity/identity/interactive-browser-credential.md

 The `InteractiveBrowserCredential` uses [Authorization Code Flow][AuthCodeFlow], which uses [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636) both on the browser and on NodeJS.
 Under the hood it uses [@azure/msal-node](https://www.npmjs.com/package/@azure/msal-node) for Node.js and [@azure/msal-browser](https://www.npmjs.com/package/@azure/msal-browser) in browsers.

-`InteractiveBrowserCredential` can be used both in Node, and on browsers through bundlers.
+`InteractiveBrowserCredential` can be used both in Node and in browsers.
 For each case, there are some important considerations that must be taken.

 ## For Node.js